openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 2. `visualize` to parse the benchmark artifacts, and provide a dynamic Web interface to visualize the data results.

-In the following subsections, we present more concretely the script in charge of running the MLPerf SSD benchmark, according to the configuration settings provided by the `MatrixBenchmarking` framework.
-We also present how the script stores reproduction artifacts, to allow anyone to re-run a particular benchmark without hassle; and observation artifacts, to allow studying the exact setup in which the benchmark ran.
+In the following subsections, we will more thoroughly present the script in charge of running the MLPerf SSD benchmark.
+We also detail the observation artifacts we collect, that allow studying post-mortem the exact setup in which the benchmark ran; as well as the reproduction artifacts, allowing anyone to re-run a particular benchmark without hassle.

 Execution of the SSD benchmark on OpenShift: `run_ssd.py`
 ---------------------------------------------------------